Ramsey numbers with prescribed rate of growth: Concluding remarks

-Finally, observe that the proof of the first case of Theorem \ref{thm:main} can be modified by replacing the r\^ole of $K_{t,t}$ with a complete $k$-partite graph $K_{t,\dots, t}$.
-In this way, we may ensure that every graph in the sequence~$(G_n)_{n\in \mathds N}$ has an arbitrarily large chromatic number.
+We observe that the proof of the first case of Theorem \ref{thm:main} can be modified by replacing the r\^ole of $K_{t,t}$ with a complete $k$-partite graph $K_{t,\dots, t}$.
+In this way, we may ensure that the graphs in the sequence~$(G_n)_{n\in \mathds N}$ have large chromatic number for sufficiently large $n$.